Are you looking for a rewarding career with opportunity for growth and development?

 Communications and Investor Education

-The Communications and Investor Education Division provides strategic communications counsel and support to all areas of the ASC to engage and educate internal and external stakeholders in a manner that meets the ASC’s organizational objectives.
-The division’s award-winning Checkfirst consumer campaign aims to educate Albertans about investing, and how they can protect themselves from securities fraud.
-In addition, through media relations, corporate communications and internal communications the team promotes transparent, relevant and timely communication to support efficient and effective securities regulation in Alberta and throughout Canada.
+The Communications and Investor Education division provides strategic communications counsel and support to all areas of the ASC to engage and educate internal and external stakeholders in a manner that meets the ASC’s organizational objectives.
+The division’s award-winning CheckFirst consumer campaign aims to educate Albertans about investing, and explain how they can protect themselves from securities fraud.
+In addition, through media relations, corporate communications and internal communications, the team promotes transparent, relevant and timely information to support efficient and effective securities regulation in Alberta and throughout Canada.

 Director, Market Regulation

-Market Regulation provides securities regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisers, and investment fund managers), equities and derivatives exchanges and clearing agencies, trade repositories, and self-regulatory organizations (SROs), including the Investment Industry Regulatory Organization of Canada and the Mutual Fund Dealers Association of Canada.
+Market Regulation provides securities regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisers and investment fund managers), equities and derivatives exchanges and clearing agencies, trade repositories and self-regulatory organizations (SROs), including IIROC and the MFDA.
 Staff register market participants that are in the business of trading and advising in securities and derivatives and managing investment funds, perform compliance examinations of registrants and review exemption applications.
-Staff conduct oversight of SROs, the TSX Venture Exchange, energy exchanges and clearing agencies conducting business in Alberta such as the Natural Gas Exchange Inc. (NGX), and trade repositories.
+Staff conduct oversight of SROs, the TSX Venture Exchange, and energy exchanges and clearing agencies conducting business in Alberta, and trade repositories.